Litigation and cases

 South Philadelphia High School Anti-Asian Harassment Complaints And Settlements

 In 2010, AALDEF filed administrative complaints with the U.S. Department of Justice (DOJ) and Pennsylvania Human Relations Commission (PHRC) to address the widespread harassment of Asian immigrant students at South Philadelphia High School (SPHS).
 The complaints were triggered by events on December 3, 2009 in which large numbers of Asian immigrant students from SPHS were assaulted in and around the school throughout the day.
 The attacks followed years of harassment against Asian students at SPHS after which school and district officials repeatedly turned a blind eye.
 In the days following the attacks, over 50 Asian students participated in an eight-day boycott to protest the unsafe school environment and indifference of school officials to racial harassment.
 Working closely with students and community-based organizations, AALDEF's advocacy achieved precedent-setting agreements at the federal and state level, requiring the School District of Philadelphia to take numerous steps to identify, address and prevent bias-based harassment.
-AALDEF currently monitors the resulting federal settlement in partnership with local Asian American community-based organizations.
+AALDEF monitored the resulting federal settlement in partnership with local Asian American community-based organizations, which culminated in June 2012.

 Read about AALDEF's South Philadelphia High School DOJ and PHRC cases: